Need to Talk?

 1800 595 212

-When you call the Head to Help support line an experienced mental health professional will listen to you and help you find the best ways to get the help that you need.
+When you call the Head to Health support line an experienced mental health professional will listen to you and help you find the best ways to get the help that you need.

 Depending on your needs you may be:

-- Receive care at the HeadtoHelp hub either onsite or through telehealth.
+• Receive care at the Head to Health hub either onsite or through telehealth.

-You can learn more about how Head to Help can help you here.
+You can learn more about how Head to Health can help you here.

 Rainbow Door